Click to find out about:

 SOLD OUT – NEW DATES WILL BE ADDED IN 2015

-If you have any questions about Pottery classes please contact Jessica.
-Gift vouchers are available for all pottery classes.
+If you have any questions about Pottery classes please contact Jess or for information about other courses please visit her website.

 Nic and Jane